dedsec1121fk/DedSec/README.md

 > **CRITICAL NOTICE: PLEASE READ CAREFULLY BEFORE PROCEEDING.**
 >
 > **Trademark Disclaimer:** The "**DedSec**" name and logo used in this project are for thematic and inspirational purposes only.
 This is an independent, fan-made project created for educational purposes and has no official connection to the "**Watch Dogs**" franchise.
-It is not associated with, endorsed by, or affiliated with Ubisoft Entertainment S.A.
-All trademarks and copyrights for "Watch Dogs" and "DedSec" as depicted in the games belong to their respective owners, Ubisoft Entertainment S.A.
+It is not associated with, endorsed by, or affiliated with Ubisoft Entertainment S.A..
+All trademarks and copyrights for "Watch Dogs" and "DedSec" as depicted in the games belong to their respective owners, Ubisoft Entertainment S.A..
 >
 > This project, including all associated tools, scripts, and documentation ("the Software"), is provided strictly for **educational, research, and ethical security testing purposes**.
 It is intended for use exclusively in controlled, authorized environments by users who have obtained explicit, prior written permission from the owners of any systems they intend to test.
 >